xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

     reportWebVitals();
     ```

-5. In the `my-app` folder, run `npm start` to start your "hello world" app.
+5. In the `my-app` directory, run `npm start` to start your "hello world" app.
 Click **Connect wallet** to connect your wallet app.
 The following UI appears:

    ![Screenshot of the hello world app running in a browser at localhost:3000 with a Connect to XMTP button located at the top and center of the screen](img/connect-to-xmtp-running.png)